jonathanolson/slither/notes/patterns.md

 - TODO
   -
+  - Get automorphisms from a pattern board
+  - Get all edge features
+  - Get all face color dual feature combinations
+  - [ ... ] create patterns (verify at least one solution in the solver)
+  - DEDUPLICATE? (with automorphisms)
+  -
+  - View for pattern - canonicalize which face features get which coloring (lowest index ordering) so those don't... change? hmm awkward
+    - We... actually want to try to keep face colors consistent? (allow passing in a previous mapping?)
+  -
   - !!!!
 When we have a set of features we are adding, we can potentially RULE OUT other features (intelligent exploration)
     - e.g. pick face color features. we can then use the solver to enumerate all solutions, and RULE OUT other features that are not present in any solution
   -
   - Add "feature creation" from pattern board
+  -
+  - Can we use Solver.solveAssuming
   -
   - NOTE: Handle FaceColorDualFeature differently, no redundancy checking
   -